 Step #4: Hearing & Judgment

-• You tried to evict the tenant for exercising one of their rights.
+You tried to evict the tenant for exercising one of their rights.
 As a landlord, you’re responsible for providing a habitable unit.
 If a landlord fails to do this, especially after repeated requests to fix the issue, a tenant can choose to exercise their right to “deduct and repair.”
 You can't use the fact that they haven't paid rent as a justification to evict them.

-• The eviction is based on discrimination.
+The eviction lawsuit is based on discrimination.
 The Fair Housing Act makes it illegal for landlords to discriminate against their tenants based on protected characteristics.
 The characteristics include gender, religion, race, disability, familial status, and national origin.

 Step #5: Judgment for Possession